 Table of Contents[Hide][Show]

-Why This Book
+Why Read This Book

-- All TOON Books are leveled to help you match books to your child’s reading level.
-They also include helpful notes on “how” to read a graphic novel.
-These notes can be very helpful.
+- TOON Books include helpful notes on “how” to read a graphic novel.
+These notes can be very helpful to both parents and kids.

-- The book fair at your child’s school may feature graphic novels, but unfortunately those graphic novels are often not the highest quality.
-The stories are not the best and can portray behaviors we don’t want kids to model.
-The illustrations and writing are also sometimes weak.
-We hope this situation improves in the future, but at the time of the writing of this article it is unfortunately the case with the most commonly used book fair company.
-Instead of the cheaply produced book fair books, you can introduce your young reader TOON Books.
-Now they can enjoy books that are both high quality AND fun to read.
+- Another common concern with graphic novels is that the illustrations and writing can be weak.
+I hope this situation improves in the future, but at the time of the writing of this article it is unfortunately the case with the most commonly used book fair company (Scholastic).
+Instead of the cheaply produced book fair books, you can introduce your young reader to the excellent graphic novels published by TOON Books.
+Trust me – these books are fun and enjoyable for kids to read AND will introduce your kids to excellent stories and writing, paired with fantastic illustrations.

 Book Facts